 - New Enterprise Incentive Scheme (NEIS)

-The amount of the concession you will receive depends on your living arrangements, the utilities you pay for and your income or card type.
-For example from 1 July 2016:
+The concession amount will be indexed each financial year.
+The amount you can receive depends on your living arrangements and the utilities you pay for.
+For example, from 1 July 2018:

-- residents who own their own dwelling and pay for water, sewerage and energy can get a concession of up to $510 per year, paid quarterly ($127.50 per quarter)
+- residents who own their own dwelling and pay for water, sewerage and energy - up to $528.81 per annum (paid quarterly)

-- tenants who pay for water and energy can get a concession of up to $335 per year, paid quarterly ($83.75 per quarter).
+- tenants who pay for water and energy - up to $347.41 per annum (paid quarterly).